Sci-Fi Fantasy YA Novel, copyright 2014 Zoe Zuniga

 The present New York City: Central Park

-Audio feed from Paisley: “We are getting ready to hear Steiff Peaceful Tail read from his memoirs.
+The audio feed from Paisley Sage: “We are getting ready to hear Steiff Peaceful-Tail read from his memoirs.
 Steiff is a much-loved Shaman leader from Spirit Wolf Native American Reservation.
 The place is packed.
 With his blond to fluffy white fur and his wise eyes and lion’s mane, Steiff is such an unassuming and modest dog.
 He takes his place on the stage and sits calm and still for a moment before he begins to read from his slate.”

 Chapter 38: Steiff Peaceful-Tail: Run Away

-I come from the humblest of origins; I was born and raised on a small ranch in Nogales New Mexico.
+I come from the humblest of origins; I was born and raised on a small ranch in Nogales, New Mexico.
 My human was very unenlightened and used to beat me when he was drunk.
-So when I saw a story on TV about the Spirit Dog and Wolf reservation up in Montana, I knew I had to go there.
-Spirit Wolf was a place where dogs and wolves ran free together, hunted together and lived in harmony with nature and were close with a tribe of Native American humans.
+So, when I saw a story on TV about the Spirit Dog and Wolf reservation up in Montana, I knew I had to go there.
+Spirit Wolf is a place where dogs and wolves run free together, hunt together, and lived in harmony with nature and are close with a tribe of Native American humans.

 I got my first ride with a very nice older couple.
 They took me all the way to Santa Fe and so I got through Albuquerque without any problem.
 Then a trucker picked me up, and I napped in his bunk until just outside of Taos New Mexico.
 In Taos, I came upon an old woman walking slowly along the side of the road.
 From the back, I noticed she had white hair braided in haphazard pigtails, one over each ear.

 On top of that, she wore a chewed-up straw hat.
 She was dressed in a long gown of dark denim with a plaid shirt under it.
 Her pace was slow but steady and strong.
 I noticed her worn sneakers.
 She was definitely a walker.